 Host, Seriously Entertaining NYC

 Foreman divides her time between London and New York, where she founded House of SpeakEasy, a non-profit organization that works with local communities to bring writers and audiences together in innovative ways.
-She is also a trustee of the Whiting Foundation, and is currently the 2016 chair of The Man Booker Prize.
-Her new book, The World Made by Women: A History of Women from the Apple to the Pill, is scheduled to appear in 2017.
+She is also a trustee of the Whiting Foundation and in 2016 served as the chair of The Man Booker Prize.
+Her new book, The World Made by Women: A History of Women from the Apple to the Pill, is scheduled to appear in 2021.